 - If you're sick of your friend, you still have to interact with them for a while as you withdraw from their life bit by bit.

 - It's not always simple and painless.
 Many friends will take months before they give up on you, or realize what you're doing and unhappily accept it.
 It can get tiresome and stressful to continually try to dodge someone and make excuses as to why you're not as available as you used to be.
 If they call you out on your tactic it can lead to the exact unpleasant confrontation you were hoping to sidestep in the first place.
 If you still care about your friend's feelings it may be hard for you to watch them become more and more hurt and confused as the process drags on.

 When the fade away is more appropriate

 - When your relationship isn't that close and/or you haven't known them that long.
-If you really haven't known them for long you're not even ending a friendship so much as acknowledging one didn't get off the ground and moving on.
+If you've only been hanging out a few weeks you're not even ending a friendship so much as confirming one didn't get off the ground and moving on.

 - If you've already started seeing them less, due to outside circumstances.